helamhiri/Qhack2022_solutions/algorithms_500_DeutschJozsaStrikesAgain_template/readme.md

 ![phase](./Images/phase_oracle.png)

+Note: This mapping formula could be simply obtained by developing “y xor f(i)” for y in {0,1}.

 2. Deutsch Jozsa algorithm

 The goal of the Deutsch Jozsa algorithm is to determine whether a function of the type  f:{0,1}<sup>N</sup> →{0,1} is constant or balanced using only one call to the corresponding oracle.